 Togo tends to generally have a hot and tropical climate.
 The year is spent between four seasons.
 From March to April, the climate tends to be hot and dry, while the rainy season comes May through October.
 The recommended time to visit Togo is during the drier winter, November through February.

 - Kara – Located in the north, Kara, has a tropical climate with heavy rains in summer, and dry, mild winters.
-From November to April, temperatures range from the low-30’s to mid-teens.
-Throughout the rest of the year, the city stays at an average of 25 degrees.
+From November to April, temperatures range from 20 to 30 C. Throughout the rest of the year, the city stays at an average of 25 C.

 - Lome – This city has both a tropical climate.
-Temperatures tend to be warmest during March when temperatures reach the low-30’s.
-April brings an increase in rainfall cooling the city down.
-Temperatures dip into the high-20’s.
-The rainy season lasts until July.
+Temperatures tend to be warmest during March when temperatures reach 35 C. April brings an increase in rainfall cooling the city down.
+Temperatures dip to around 30 C. The rainy season lasts until July.

 While enticing, Togo’s beaches are not recommended for swimming.
 Water conditions tend to be dangerous due to strong waves and rip currents.